DL-FIND

 • Judith B. Rommel contributed to the implementation of instanton theory

-• Salomon Billeter and Alexander Turner: parts of their HDLCopt routines have been used in the coordinate transformation, by courtesy of the Max-Planck-Institute for coal research.
+• Salomon Billeter and Alexander Turner: parts of their HDLCopt routines have been used in the coordinate transformation, courtesy of the Max-Planck-Institute for coal research.

 • The L-BFGS code by Jorge Nocedal was used